 You can provide a photo of yourself with your government-issued photo ID next to your face in the photograph.
 Be sure to take a clear image of your face with your ID and do not digitally alter your photo with editing or filters.
 Make sure your ID information is legible by also sending an image of your ID.
 Photos should be submitted to email@example.com for verification.

 You can show your government-issued photo ID to your Admissions Counselor in a scheduled video meeting via webcam (e.g. Skype or Zoom).

 If you are near your Columbia College location, you can show your government-issued photo ID to a full-time staff member at your venue.
 You can also confirm your identity by visiting a notary public who will complete the Notary Public ID Authentication Form.
 Completed forms should be submitted to firstname.lastname@example.org for verification.

 Some applicants may be exempt from authentication.
 However, proof of citizenship status (i.e. permanent resident card, naturalized citizen certification, etc.) is still required for admission review.
 Military service members (active duty, guard and reserve) applicants from all branches are exempt from identity authentication for admissions review.
 Veterans, spouses and dependents of military members still need to complete identity authentication as part of their application to Columbia College.

-This process can only be completed on desktop or laptop computers with internet access and a web cam.
-Tablets and smartphones cannot be utilized for authentication.
-Please note that completion of the authentication process does not guarantee admission to Columbia College.
-You must still meet all standard admission requirements.
+Please note that completion of identify authentication does not guarantee admission to Columbia College.
+Applicants must still meet all admissions requirements.

-If you have questions regarding the authentication requirement, please contact the Office of Admissions at firstname.lastname@example.org or (800) 213-7352.
+If you have questions regarding the identity authentication requirement, please contact the Recruiting & Admissions Division at email@example.com or (800) 213-735.